nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 - ***Buy 7 parts in her shop (sell if needed)*** ???
 - Go to the elevator
 - Sith talks with you
+    - Can I ask you some questions? (other choices does not make sense)
 - (Visit the military base door)
 - Go back home
 - **Talk to Carth (1/12)**